-If your servers are faulty you’ll have down time.
-Any physical damage or if security is breached can cause such as problem.
-When you use your own servers (not your vendor’s) you’ll have to manage the problem yourself, so you have no guarantee of how long down time will be.
+If your servers are faulty you’ll have downtime.
+Any physical damage or if security is breached can cause such a problem.
+When you use your own servers (not your vendors) you’ll have to manage the problem yourself, so you have no guarantee of how long downtime will be.
 Some vendors offer promises of limited downtimes.

-Based upon these facts it’s clear that server based software caters for a niche group, or people in unique circumstances:
+Based upon these facts it’s clear that server-based software caters to a niche group or people in unique circumstances:

 - You’re in a remote area where there’s no, or no guaranteed, internet connection.